yaelmhoffman/yaronwittenstein/content/post/top-8-productivity-tips-for-any-developer.md

 Fortunately, there exist various tools dedicated to automating these manual repetitive actions.

 If you're a Mac user then, macOS ships with a tool called [Automator][Automator] that lets you create very complicated workflows.
 I can't say more on that tool since I didn't actually use it.
-I do use another one-stop-shop productivity tool called [Alfred][Alfred] which I'll mention a few times during the course of this article.
+I use another one-stop-shop productivity tool called [Alfred][Alfred] which I'll mention a few times during the course of this piece.

 [Alfred][Alfred] is a versatile productivity app for Mac users.
 It's one of the most popular productivity Mac apps for years, and for a good reason!
 One of the key strengths of Alfred is Workflows.